nipy/mindboggle/README.rst

 ==============================================================================
 .. role:: red

-NOTE: :red:`CURRENTLY MOVING CODE FROM PYTHON 2 TO PYTHON 3...`

 The Mindboggle software package automates shape analysis of anatomical labels and features extracted from human brain magnetic resonance image data.
 Mindboggle can be run as a single command, and can be installed as a cross-platform virtual machine for convenience and reproducibility of results.
-Behind the scenes, open source Python and C++ code run within a modular Nipype pipeline framework.
+Behind the scenes, open source Python 3 and C++ code run within a modular Nipype pipeline framework.

 ..
     1. Installing Mindboggle